cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-bosh-from-scratch.md

 We'll now use chef to install and start all the parts of BOSH.
 The `chef_deployer` subfolder of BOSH orchestrates this.

-Get the chef_deployer & cookbooks (all from the same [bosh](https://github.com/cloudfoundry/bosh) repository) and we're almost done!
+Get the chef_deployer & cookbooks (all from the same [bosh](https://github.com/cloudfoundry/bosh) repository) and run chef upon your VM.

 ```
 cd ~/.chefbosh